 Literature Search

 First, we searched various electronic databases to identify samples with useful information for the present meta-analysis.
 Keyword searches in PsycINFO, Google Scholar, Web of Science, and Dissertation Abstracts International were performed using the following keywords: narcissism, narcissist, self-enhancement, positive illusion, self-report, self-perception, other-report, peer-report, informant-report, observer-report, self-evaluation, self-assessment, self-other discrepancy.
 Second, we searched the available conference programs for the Society for Personality and Social Psychology (SPSP), Association for Research in Personality (ARP), the American Psychological Association (APA), Society of Industrial and Organizational Psychology (SIOP), and Academy of Management (AOM).
 Third, a snowball approach was used where reference sections of articles already included in the meta-analysis were examined.
 Fourth, we performed a forward search of all articles that met our inclusion criteria for the meta-analysis by looking for more recent papers that cited our included papers.
 Fifth, unpublished data were requested from key scholars in the field; researchers were specifically contacted if their published or unpublished papers did not provide necessary information.
 Sixth, we searched for papers that mentioned common measures of narcissism identified from two chapters in the Handbook of Narcissism and Narcissistic Personality that focused on the measurement of narcissism (i.e., Tamborski & Brown, 2011; Watson & Bagby, 2011).
-These measures included the: Narcissistic Personality Inventory (NPI; Raskin & Terry, 1988), OMNI Personality Inventory (O’Brien; 1987), Structured Clinical Interview for DSM Disorders (SCID; First, Gibbon, Spitzer, Williams, & Benjamin, 1997), Personality Diagnostic Questionnaire-4 (PDQ-4; Hyler, 1994), Diagnostic Interview for DSM- IV Personality Disorders (DIPD-IV; Zanarini, Frankenburg, Sickel, & Yong, 1996), International Personality Disorders Examination (IPDE; Loranger, 1999), Personality Disorder Interview–IV (PDI-IV; Widiger, Mangine, Corbitt, Ellis, & Thomas, 1995), Structured Interview for DSM–IV Personality Disorders (SIDP-IV; Pfohl, Blum, & Zimmerman, 1997), Diagnostic Interview for Narcissism (DIN; Gunderson, Ronningstam, & Bodkin, 1990), Schedule for Nonadaptive and Adaptive Personality (SNAP-2; Clark, 1993), Millon Clinical Multiaxial Inventory (MCMI-III; Millon, Millon, Davis, & Grossman, 2006), Minnesota Multiphasic Personality Inventory (MMPI-2; Butcher, Dahlstrom, Graham, Tellegen, & Kaemmer, 1989), Dirty Dozen (Jonason & Webster, 2010), Narcissistic Grandiosity Scale (NGS; Rosenthal, Hooley, & Steshenko, 2007), Hogan Developmental Survey Bold Scale (HDS-Bold; Hogan & Hogan, 1997; 2009), and California Personality Inventory (CPI; Gough & Bradley, 1996).

 Inclusion Criteria